 The Manifestations are points, or sources, of assistance for all people, and they are the Educators of men.
 They are like mirrors, and the Reality, the Essence, is like the sun.
 For instance, the Sun has been reflected by the Mirror of Christ and appears in it with Its Rays and Heat.

-Though the Mirror is a phenomenal reality, it is the place of the Sun, or the recipient of the Sun; so, therefore, Christ said, “The Father is in Me,” meaning, The Sun has reflected upon this mirror.
+Though the Mirror is a phenomenal reality, it is the place of the Sun, or the recipient of the Sun; so, therefore, Christ said, “The Father is in Me”, meaning, The Sun has reflected upon this mirror.
 If the Mirror will say the Sun is in Me—this is right, is truth.
 But He does not mean that the Sun has come down from Its sanctified height and is dwelling in Him.

 In short, we say that man is incapable of under- standing the Essence of God and His qualities.
 Why?
 Because that Essence is the Highest Sanctity, and man is phenomenal.